marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "textScripts function", "Chinese characters"}}

-Using `countBy`, we can write the function that tells us which scripts are used in a piece of text:
+Using `countBy`, we can write the function that tells us which scripts are used in a piece of text.

 ```{includeCode: strip_log, startCode: true}
 function textScripts(text) {